 Mr. Satan, infamously known for taking the credit for killing Cell.
 He is often found in this trope for being a Muggle in a world full of super humans and aliens.
 For starters, Cell bats him away like a fly when they 'fought'.
-He gets his jaw nearly broken by Trucks where he tried to stage 'I let you win', get extorted by Android 18, and that is just the tip of the iceberg.
+He gets his jaw nearly broken by Trunks where he tried to stage 'I let you win', gets extorted by Android 18, and that is just the tip of the iceberg.

 Every diclonius and even some humans suffer extreme Butt Monkey effects on the anime Elfen Lied.